HIGHLIGHTS-Tennis-Australian Open day seven | Sports-Games

 Highlights of day seven of the Australian Open tennis championships at Melbourne Park on Sunday.
-Times local (GMT +11): 1545 SERENA PASSES SABALENKA TEST
+Times local (GMT +11): 1615 KARATSEV STUNS AUGER-ALIASSIME IN FIVE-SET EPIC

-American Serena Williams, chasing a record-equalling 24th Grand Slam title, held off a spirited challenge from seventh seed Aryna Sabalenka 6-4 2-6 6-4 to reach the quarter-finals.
-READ MORE:

 Order of play Nadal eases past Norrie into last 16